CopernicaMarketingSoftware/Documentation/SMTPeter/rest/stats.md

 well as of course not being counted towards the total number of clicks and opens itself.

-The `opens` and `clicks` keys show the number of opens and clicks detected.
+The `all_opens` and `all_clicks` keys show the number of opens and clicks detected.
+This are all opens and clicks we detected, even if multiple opens or clicks originated from the same receiver of the same message.

+The `unique_opens` and `unique_clicks` keys keys show the number of opens and clicks unique to a message.
+Say a person clicks twice on a link in a received message, it will only show as a single unique click, but as two clicks under all_clicks.

 Note that the number of opens is - at best - an approximation.
 We use a tracking image to detect opens and quite a lot of email clients block external images by default and thus will not download the tracking image,